python/devguide/testing/buildbots.rst

 again.

-If you want to test a pull request against specific platforms, you can trigger one or more build bots by posting a comment that begins with:
+If you want to test a pull request against specific platforms, you can trigger one or more buildbots by posting a comment that begins with:

 .. code-block:: none